top of page

 Welcome to Public School Poetry.
 We’re glad you’re here.

 Public School Poetry was created by a group of poets who were educated through public school systems.
-Despite the name and our 1970's design approach, we are not a school or student-specific publication.
+Despite the name and our 1970s brutalist design approach, we are not a school or student-specific publication.
 We invoke public school tropes for this journal because we value open, accessible communities and the strangeness public school evokes.
 We hope our journal embodies colliding desires to learn, to break rules, skip class, get good grades, see what others are doing, and create new and better spaces.

 This journal is a leap of faith and an ongoing experiment.
 Each contributor to Public School Poetry